Jexah/DotaHostManager/README.md

 NOTE: If you want to change this layout, you NEED to change the layout in the DotaHostClientLibrary/Globals.cs

+###Addon Info Layout###
+ - Line 1 is the version, eg, 0.1 -- this needs to match up with the release number in the repo
+ - Line 2 is the CRC - This needs to match the CRC on the addon itself

 ###Todo###
  - Everything XD